 While waiting to begin his final sitting for artist Basil Hallward’s portrait of him.
 The beautiful, young Dorian Gray has a conversation that changes the very course of his life.
 Basil’s friend Lord Henry Wotton fills Dorian’s head with the idea that youth, beauty, and pleasure are all that matters in the world.
 He urges Dorian.
 To, indulge in all of life’s sensual joys.
 Before, age catches up and his good looks fade.

-When Dorian sees Basil’s, stunning finished picture.
+When Dorian sees Basil’s stunning finished picture.
 He is transfixed by its reflection on his own beauty.
-But he is also troubled by the insight that the image in the painting.
-Will forever remain, youthful and handsome while he himself would grow old, and be less desirable in times to come.
+But he is also troubled by the insight that the image in the painting will forever remain youthful and handsome, while he himself would grow old, and be less desirable in times to come.
 So, he wishes aloud if the roles could be reversed.
 Saying that he would give his soul, if only the painting would suffer the ravages of time and instead he would remain young forever.
 But as the old adage goes: Be careful what you wish for.

-And that brings me to the point.
+And that brings me to the splitting point.
 If Oscar Wilde’s only published novel is at an elevation of hedonism?
 Or is it just a cautionary tale, or something else, altogether?
 In his preface, Wilde warns readers not to search for meaning in the story.
 He says ‘Those who find ugly meanings in beautiful things are corrupt without being charming.’
-He further says ‘There is no such thing as a moral or an immoral book.
+He further says ‘There is no such thing as a moral or immoral book.
 Books are well written, or badly written.
 That is all.’

 ‘The Picture of Dorian Gray’ is one of the most elegantly written books of all time.
 So I understand and even felt while reading.